 Decisions of the tournament director are final and are not subject to appeal.
 Interpretation of these rules will be left exclusively to the tournament director in his sole and absolute discretion.
 Each competitor agrees to report any rule violation to the tournament director immediately upon discovery of the violation.
 The violation of the tournament rules may result in loss of weight, the loss of weight up to a specific time during the tournament day, total loss of weight of the particular day, the ineligibility to participate in future Love’s – Le Bonheur fishing events, or any other penalty deemed appropriate by the tournament director in his sole and absolute discretion.
 Protests must be made in writing within 15 minutes of the official closing of scales at each tournament, and any written protests must be provided to the tournament director within said time period.

 All Teams may register online at: fish4lebonheur.com or download the registration form on the Facebook page Loves Le Bonheur Bass Classic.
-Online registrations will be accepted through September 11th 2019; only in person registration on September 13th will be accepted.
-Entry fees are $250.00 per team until September 1st 2019.
-Afterwards, it will increase to $275.00.
+Online registrations will be accepted through September 9th 2021; only in person registration on September 10th 2021 will be accepted.
+Entry fees are $250.00 per team until August 31st 2021.
+September 1st through the event, it will increase to $275.00.